treygrainger/solr-in-action/README.txt

 into the included http utility to execute the request. e.g. the following command will execute the request demonstrated in listing 2.1:

-  java -jar solr-in-action.jar listing -n 2.1
+  java -jar solr-in-action.jar listing 2.1

 Enjoy!
 ================================================================================